vJoeyz/attributes/README.md

 #### Not classified cases

+- `autovideo` → No attributes

-- `cmsfilter` → Filter → It will not validate if there are more than one form with input elements.
-It will only check for single element filter existence.
+- `cmsfilter` → It will not validate if there are more than one form with input elements.
+It will only check for first form existence.

 - `cmsfilter` → Will not validate start checked for checkbox.